-Dental care can be seriously expensive in Singapore.
+Dental care can be costly in Singapore.
 Barring major operations like a root canal, most of it has to be paid out of pocket, not through insurance or Medisave.
 That means one little cavity might bust your budget for the month.
+Here’s some quick tips to help you save on dental costs in Singapore.

 According to the Ministry of Health (MOH), these are the average costs for dental procedures in Singapore.
-Note that these do not have any subsidies.
+Note that these dental procedures are not covered by any subsidies.

 Impacted wisdom tooth surgery (per tooth): S$400 – S$2,140